jamesmilanhiggins/ping-pong/README.md

 # Ping-Pong Program

-#### This program gives you a list of numbers, after changing a few.
+#### This program gives you a list of numbers up to the submitted number, after changing a few.

 #### By James Higgins